American Mafia History Website

 (September 2017)

-For many years, the FBI had little luck securing an informant from among the Chicago Outfit membership.
-However, declassified documents show that more than ten members began to "talk" to federal agents soon after Sam Giancana was deposed as boss and fled Chicago.
-The increase, from virtually no high-value informants in 1965, resulted from a more aggressive law enforcement approach and serious underworld turmoil following a succession of successful prosecutions against Outfit bosses.
-The FBI attempted to hide the identities of the mobsters who flipped by using informant symbol codes.
+Declassified FBI documents show that more than ten Chicago Outfit members began to "talk" soon after Sam Giancana was deposed as boss and fled Chicago.
+The turnaround, up from virtually zero high-value informants in 1965, was due primarily to a more aggressive approach by law enforcement and the ongoing turmoil within the Outfit after a succession of bosses were quickly jailed.

 Anthony Lima